Helping aluminum refineries pollute and consume less

-This is where MAX HT® kicks in: it reduces or even eliminates the scale formation in heat exchangers.
-The resulting annual savings per ton of alumina produced are roughly estimated to be the equivalent of a 13-92 kg reduction in CO2 emissions, and a 0.9-2.7 kg reduction in acid waste.
-When these savings are applied to the total alumina production from 20 plants, it leads to an estimated reduction of 0.54-3.9 billion kg of CO2 emissions, and 38-116 million kg of acid waste reduction.
+This is where MAX HT® kicks in: it reduces or even eliminates the scale formation in heat exchangers resulting in annual savings per ton of alumina produced, reduction in CO2 emissions, and a reduction in acid waste.

 (Pictured: severe scale formation inside a pipeline)